List of Bleach characters: G: Liltotto Lamperd

 Liltotto Lamperd (リルトット・ランパード, Rirutotto Ranpādo) is a young, preppy Quincy with the epithet "G" for "The Glutton" (Za Guratan), the ability to extend her mouth into a massive maw to consume anything larger than herself.
 Despite her relatively petite appearance, she is quite profane, as shown when she calls out Bambietta for her habit in killing handsome men for her pleasure.
 When she and the other female Sternritters attack Kenpachi in his weakened state after he defeated Gremmy, Liltotto devours many of the Soul Reaper reinforcements.
 She later unsuccessfully attempts to attack Ichigo upon his return, thwarted by Ichigo himself, her fellow Sternritter Bazz-B, and then by several members of Gotei 13.
 Later, after nearly being killed by PePe's love spell on Meninas, Liltotto activates her Vollständig and proceeds to eat him upon his defeat by Kensei.
 She later manages to find Giselle, and the two are approached by a terrified and hysterical Robert Accutrone as he reveals Yhwach is going to use Auswählen to sacrifice all of them.
 Devastated by the treachery, Liltotto barely manages to grab Giselle as they escape with their lives despite losing their Quincy powers.
 Hurt by Yhwach's betrayal, Liltotto joins forces with Bazz-B to ally themselves with the Soul Reapers in entering the Royal Realm to kill their former master.
 Though she and Giselle reach Yhwach, they were overpowered and defeated.

-Liltotto is voiced by Aoi Yūki in the Japanese anime and by Cherami Leigh in the English dub.
+Liltotto is voiced by Aoi Yūki in the original Japanese anime and by Cherami Leigh in the English dub.